-The UCF Court Workgroup is an interdisciplinary, interinstitutional research team of faculty and students led by Barbara “Basia” Andraka-Christou.
+The Substance Use Policy Evaluation and Research (SUPER) workgroup is an interdisciplinary, interinstitutional research team of faculty and students led by Barbara “Basia” Andraka-Christou.
 The research team employs qualitative, quantitative, and mixed method approaches to address complex research questions about health services and policies in the justice system.
-Much of their work focuses on the problem-solving court context and explores use of medications for opioid use disorder.
+Much of their work explores use of medications for opioid use disorder and the problem-solving court setting.

 Moud Decision-Making (JRIG)